GoshgarIsmayilov/PMTBS/README.md

 \end{align}
 $$

-\noindent
-where $D^A$ and $D^B$ are the decryptions for \textit{Hypercube-A} and \textit{Hypercube-B}, respectively.
+where $D^A$ and $D^B$ are the decryptions for _Hypercube-A_ and _Hypercube-B_, respectively.
 The aggregation operations performed the submitting bid aggregation stage must be proven through two zero-knowledge proofs as follows:

 $$
 \begin{align}